A 2-year-old child draws with colored pencils in an album and screams.

 3. Techniques for encouraging self expression

-How drawing helps kids express feelings and emotions
+How drawing activities help kids express themselves

 Child focused on drawing